next-exp/sw-docs/docs/source/sophronia.rst

-:doc:`irene` finds peaks in the waveform with general characteristics, but does not impose strong requirements on them. *Sophronia*, however, can be more specific and select S1 and S2 signals based on the following peak properties: width, height, and integral.
+:doc:`irene` finds peaks in the waveform with general characteristics, but does not impose strong requirements on them. *Sophronia*, however, can be more specific and selects S1 and S2 signals based on the following peak properties: width, height, and integral.
 These quantities are calculated based on a (low) threshold applied to the PMT waveform of the peak.
 For S2 signals, the number of SiPMs with